feedhenry-staff/fh-dev-proxy/README.md

 ```

 There should be no other code in _application.js_.
 All you need to do now is
-set your target address to proxy the requests to by setting the FH_PROXY_TARGET
+set your target address to proxy the requests to by setting the PROXY_TARGET_FH
 environment variable.
-When setting the FH_PROXY_TARGET leave out the protocol
+When setting the PROXY_TARGET_FH leave out the protocol
 prefix and just provide the hostname e.g. _securehost.com_.
 The reason for
 this is due to the fact that the proxy will dynamically select the protocol
 based on the protocol you make the request using in your code.